juji-io/docs/docs/udf.md

-Or if you prefer to write your own program in whatever languages and run your own application on your own platform, e.g. on mobile devices, we have a suite of [GraphQL API](api.md) that you can use to access Juji platform remotely, as long as your program can access Juji through HTTPS and can talk GraphQL.
+Or if you prefer to write your own program in whatever languages and run your own application on your own platform, e.g. on mobile devices, we have a suite of [GraphQL API](api.md) that you can use to access Juji platform remotely, as long as your program can access Juji through HTTPS and can talk GraphQL over Websocket.